IskXCr/CG-Course-Misc/readme.md

-# Collection of Implementations of Assignments and Projects from Various Open CG Courses
+# Collection of Notes and Implementations of Assignments and Projects from Various CG Courses
 Author: IskXCr

 ## Introduction
-This repository contains the author's implementations of assignments and projects from various open courses in computer graphics.
+This repository contains the author's notes (in English) and implementations of assignments and projects from various courses in computer graphics.

 The current list is as follows.